chpc-uofu/Singularity-containers-howtos/README.md

 Effort should be made to make the container building non-interactive, so they can be automatically rebuilt.
 Singularity developers also encourage doing everything from the def file, rather than launching `singularity exec` to add stuff to the container.

 ### Container build strategy
-The strategy that I found works reasonably well is to bootstrap the base OS image, `singularity shell` into the container and then manually execute commands to build the particular package, while writing them down in a shell script.
+The strategy that I found works reasonably well is to build the base OS image, `singularity shell` into the container and then manually execute commands to build the particular package, while writing them down in a shell script.
 Oftentimes the packages have some kinds of shell scripts that install dependencies, and the program itself.
 Though, it can take time to iterate over and fix issues, mostly related to missing dependencies.
 Once things work, paste commands from this shell script as a scriptlet to the `%post` section of the def file.

 To launch a shell in the new image, `sudo singularity shell -w -s /bin/bash myimage.img`, `-w` makes the image writeable, `-s` makes shell bash (easier to use than default sh).
 In the container, use `apt-get` or `yum` to install the required dependencies (when something is missing, google what package contains it), and finally `wget` the install files for the program, or download them to a local directory, and add `-B `pwd`:/mnt` to the `singularity shell` command to mount the local directory under `/mnt` in the container.